-The Graduate meets Harold And Maude in this rites of passage comedy with yet another dreary school holiday coming around for the shy and downtrodden Ben (Rupert Grint).
+The Graduate meets Harold And Maude in this rite of passage comedy with yet another dreary school holiday coming around for the shy and downtrodden Ben (Rupert Grint).
 Seventeen years of living in an absurdly conservative and traditional household with his highly-strung and overbearing mother (Laura Linney) and quiet, mild mannered vicar father have taken its toll on young Ben.
-While the other kids are out having fun, Ben spends these precious few weeks attending bible classes, having driving lessons with his mother and helping out at a local old people's home.
+While the other kids are out having fun, Ben spends these precious few weeks attending bible classes, taking driving lessons with his mother and helping out at a local old people's home.

 Driving Lessons is a heartfelt, touching and positively hilarious look at the effect one delightfully eccentric older woman can have on a young man with a lot to learn...